Tag Archives: Digital car title

 Even with a digital title, you may need to provide additional documentation to the buyer, such as:

-• Bill of Sale A document detailing the sale price, vehicle description, and contact information for both parties.
+• Bill of Sale: A document detailing the sale price, vehicle description, and contact information for both parties.

-• Odometer Disclosure is Required for most vehicles under 10–20 years old to prevent odometer fraud.
+• Odometer Disclosure is required for most vehicles under 10–20 years old to prevent odometer fraud.

 • Lien Release (if applicable): Proof that any outstanding loans have been paid off.